bloobirds-it/action-youtrack-sync/README.md

           youtrackProjectID: "BB"
 ```

-Know when you open a pull request make sure to write your tickets so the action can sync them.
+Now when you open a pull request make sure to write your tickets in the description so the action can sync them.

 ## Parameters